 Medicare costsPlan for healthcare costs not covered by Medicare

-Does Medicare cover long-term insurance?
+Does Medicare offer long-term care insurance?

 - Care in a long-term care hospital